Godfrey III, Count of Louvain: Origins

-Godfrey was the son of Godfrey II and Lutgarde of Sulzbach.
+Godfrey was the son of Godfrey II and Luitgarde of Sulzbach.
 He was still an infant at his succession (therefore called dux in cunis) of which a few Brabantian vassals sought to take advantage to become independent of the duke (Wars of Grimbergen, 1141–1159).

 Career

 On 30 March 1147, Godfrey was present at the coronation of Henry Berengar, son of Conrad III of Germany, in Aachen.
 When Conrad left on Crusade, war began anew in 1148.
 Peace was elusive until the election of Conrad's successor, Frederick Barbarossa.
 By marriage to Margaret, daughter of Henry II of Limburg, Godfrey united two powerful and antagonistic houses in the region.

 In 1159 Godfrey ended the war with the Berthout, lords of Grimbergen, by burning their impressive castle at Grimbergen.

 In 1171, Godfrey was at war with Hainaut, but was defeated.
-In 1172, he bought the County of Aarschot from its wayward count Godfried III, which in future generations would give rise to the dynasty of the Dukes of Aarschot that remain to this day.
+In 1172, he bought the County of Aarschot from its wayward count Godfried III, which in future generations would give rise to the dynasty of the dukes of Aarschot that remain to this day.
 In 1179, he gave his son Henry in marriage to a niece of Philip of Alsace, Count of Flanders.

 Between 1182 and 1184 Godfrey went on a Jerusalem campaign.
 In the interim, Barbarossa granted Henry the title "Duke of Brabant".
 Godfrey died in 1190, on 10 or 21 August.
 He left an increased territory and built the fortress of Nedelaer (near Vilvoorde).
 The ducal title was transmitted to his son at the Diet of Schwäbisch Hall (September 1190).